robnagler/container-play/docker/README.md

 ##### Dockerfile-httpd

 For tutorial purposes, we'll build the image `radiasoft/httpd` off of the `my-app` image we created earlier.
+This shows how Docker images are layered.

-This new Dockerfile uses a new instruction `ENV` to specify environment variables, which are set both in the build and run containers.
+This new Dockerfile uses a new instruction `ENV` to specify environment
+variables:

 ```bash
 FROM my-app